The Mystery of the Third Planet

 The movie is considered a cult classic in Russia and was included in various lists of the best animated films and science fiction films.
-A shortened novelization of the film was written by Bulychev himself; a diafilm and a number of video games were based on The Mystery of the Third Planet; and spiritual successor film Alice's Birthday was released in 2009.
+A shortened novelization of The Mystery of the Third Planet was written by Bulychev himself, with other adaptations including a diafilm and a number of video games.
+The 2009 feature film Alice's Birthday is considered a spiritual successor of the work.